difference between colloid and suspension

 One important characteristic of colloids is that they can scatter light.
 This is why milk looks white and why a projector screen reflects light.
 Colloids can also show the properties of both a solid and a liquid, depending on the conditions.
 Examples of colloids include milk, blood, and ink.

-See also difference between noise and sound
+See also difference between purine and pyrimidine

 What is a Suspension?